ruby-hyperloop/ruby-hyperloop.io/docs/tutorial.md

 Our improved `Nav` component is still pretty dull, and having to directly access the DOM using `Element` is not a great idea either.

 To add some intelligence to our `Nav` component it needs *state*.
-React.rb provides *state variables* that work like *reactive* instance variables.
+Reactrb provides *state variables* that work like *reactive* instance variables.
 When a state variable is updated, it will cause components to re-render.

 We are going to add two state variables to our component:  `current_user_name` and `user_name_input`.